FranklinTesla/EventHandle/README.md

 # EventHandle
-Jsut a simple realization of custom event system in JavaScript.
+Just a simple realization of custom event system in JavaScript.